 South Africa (Johannesburg)

-Specifically designed for use in tough rural conditions, the hippo roller has a lifespan of approximately seven years.
-Although its plastic can be recycled, once the Hippo roller is damaged, it has many other uses, such as storage bins, flower pots, feeding or watering troughs for animals or a bath for washing clothes and small children.
+Specifically designed for use in tough rural conditions, the Hippo Roller has a lifespan of approximately seven years.
+Although its plastic can be recycled, once the roller is damaged, it has many other uses, such as storage bins, flower pots, feeding or watering troughs for animals or a bath for washing clothes and small children.

 Grant Gibbs, Executive Director